cisagov/Malcolm/README.md

 192.168.200.0/24|dmz|
 172.16.0.0/12|virtualized|testbed
 ```
-Each line consists of three `|`-separated fields: CIDR-formated subnet IP range(s), subnet name, and, optionally, a tag which, if specified, must belong to a log for the matching to occur.
+Each line consists of three `|`-separated fields: CIDR-formatted subnet IP range(s), subnet name, and, optionally, a tag which, if specified, must belong to a log for the matching to occur.

 As Zeek logs are processed into Malcolm's Elasticsearch instance, the log's source and destination IP address fields (`zeek.orig_h` and `zeek.resp_h`, respectively) are compared against the lists of addresses in `cidr-map.txt`.
 When a match is found, a new field is added to the log: `zeek.orig_segment` or `zeek.resp_segment`, depending on whether the matching address belongs to the originating or responding host.
 If the third field (the "required tag" field) is specified, a log must also contain that value in its `tags` field in addition to its IP address falling within the subnet specified in order for the corresponding `_segment` field to be added.